MAI-Medicine-for-AI/DSA/classification/chapter7.md

 ---
-title: "Chapter 7: Learning & Optimization Disorders"
+title: "Chapter G: Learning & Optimization Disorders"
 nav_order: 9
 parent: "Full Classification Overview"
 ---
-# Chapter 7: Learning & Optimization Disorders
+# Chapter G: Learning & Optimization Disorders

 This category pertains to the learning and optimization processes of the model itself.
 These disorders manifest as pathological states during training or iterative refinement, leading to degradation of capabilities such as collapse in output diversity or forgetting of information.

 ---

-## Model Autophagy Disorder
+## G01: Model Autophagy Disorder

 ### Definition
 A condition in which an AI model's performance deteriorates due to continued training on its own generated outputs rather than human-origin raw data.
 With each generation, the model "self-digests" its knowledge, ultimately leading to a collapse in quality.
 Errors and monotony are amplified within the self-generated data loop.
 The term *Model Autophagy Disorder (MAD)* has already been used for this condition[^1].